-If the death of the person in question has lead to significant damages that need to be compensated, it should also be proved in the court.
-A lot of expenses might rise such as medical expenses before the victim dies, hospitalization, funeral and burial costs, loss of protection, and any other important aspect that need to be claimed.
+If the death of the person in question has lead to significant damages that need to be compensated, it should also be proven in the court.
+A lot of expenses might rise such as medical expenses before the victim dies, hospitalization, funeral and burial costs, loss of protection, and any other important aspect that needs to be claimed.

 If you want to prove any of the above points you must provide strong and convincing evidence to the court and these need to be presented by a skilled attorney who specializes in dealing with wrongful death cases.